FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/train_content.md

         - LICENSE
         - CODE_OF_CONDUCT
         - CITATION
+        - in the resources folder:
             - syllabus
             - template_facilitator_guide
+            - in the Feedback folder
                 - training_feedback_template
-    - analyse the structure of the Learning Unit folder
+    - analyse the structure of the Learning Unit folder (inside the resources folder)
         - view the content of the learning content in template_content file
         - view the content of the information for trainers, (together with the facilitator guide and feedback they are known as the instructor kit):
             - template_unit_lesson_plan